 Since we are traveling with the warm temperatures, it is sometimes simply too hot to sit in the camper and work.
 We do have a good roof fan (de MaxxFan Deluxe), but at temperatures above 30 degrees it does not get much cooler in the camper.
 We therefore regularly work outside, at our own table, a picnic table or under a pavilion, which you also encounter a lot here.

-The best time to work is therefore in the morning, before it gets very hot.
-Sit down to work for a few hours with a cup of coffee and then get ready for a nice walk or car ride.
-The best thing about working, it can be done ANYWHERE!
+The most ideal time to work is therefore in the morning, before it gets very hot.
+Sitting down to work for a few hours with a cup of coffee and then getting ready for a nice walk or car ride.
+The best thing about working, you can do it ANYWHERE! ?

 You may have heard about it; Americans like to make small talk.
 This makes it easy for you to get in touch with others.
 We have a lot of demand because of our, for here unique, camper with Dutch registration.
 They often ask where we come from, where we are going and what Wereldreizigers.nl is.
 That's why we stuck a QR code on the camper and a English welcome page made for those interested.
 Here every now and then nice messages and even donations roll out.

 Along the way we meet many other travelers or campers, with whom we often talk about all kinds of beautiful destinations.
 A family from Denver, a solo traveler, a couple from Switzerland, a couple with dogs known from TikTok and so on!

 So far we have also been invited twice to locals' homes.
 In Florida this was done by a Dutchman (Peter) who has been living there since the 90s.
 He saw our camper parked in a park where he takes his walk early in the morning and in the evening.
 He couldn't believe he saw a Dutch license plate.
 He spoke to us, in Dutch of course, and invited us for a drink at his house.
 We were also allowed to stay in his driveway for the night.